• Skip to primary navigation

 Get Help Now

-The best attorney for the job has specific experience with families like yours and in the laws that govern disability rights and malpractice in North Dakota.
+The best attorney for the job has specific experience with families like yours and in the laws that govern disability rights and cerebral palsy lawsuits in North Dakota.

 Any parent with a child diagnosed with cerebral palsy should consult an experienced lawyer as soon as possible for guidance on filing a medical malpractice lawsuit.
 Too often, a tragic mistake is made that leads to a child developing cerebral palsy.